radumarias/ciphershell-kotlin/README.md

 > [!WARNING]
 > **This is still under development.
 Please do not use it with sensitive data for now, please wait for a stable release.
-> It's mostly ideal for experimental and learning projects.**
+> It's mostly ideal for experimental and learning projects.
+It serves as a reference app for a GUI for `rencfs`**

 ## CLI test app